rdgarfinkel/mediacollection/README.md

 /javascripts/jquery-1.5.1.min.js, http://jquery.com/, http://sizzlejs.com/: required for use of freezeheader below<br>
 /javascripts/jquery.freezeheader.js, http://brentmuir.com/projects/freezeheader: freezes table header at the top of the screen when scrolling down

-# still to do
+# still to do!
-make music section functioning<br>
+add music section, debating on how to implement this, ie sort by artist or album title, or artist and album title

+# may do/fix?
-automatic item fill in with UPC code??
+automatic item fill in with UPC code<br>
+when items are added, they'll be added to the bottom of the list, disregarding any type of sort. currently, the only way to organize the list is to go into an item to edit, do not make any changes, then submit the edit.